dwaitbhatt/dwaitbhatt.github.io/index.md

     </p>
     <p>
         Recently, I have been working on efficient ways to leverage offline demonstrations with online RL, to make fast, real-world RL feasible.
-        Always open to talk about AI safety, robotics, and reinforcement learning.
+        Always happy to chat about robotics, RL, or interests <a href="/misc">beyond research</a> (like where to find the best live music in SD).
 Feel free to reach out over mail!
     </p>
 </div>